APA Taxable Municipal Strategy

 The three-year annualized standard deviation measures the variability of the composite and the benchmark returns over the preceding 36-month period.
 The standard deviation is not presented for 2002 through 2010 because monthly composite and benchmark returns were not available and is not required for periods prior to 2011.
 Prior to January 2010 composite returns were calculated quarterly, therefore monthly returns for the 36-month period ended December 31, 2011 are not available and the standard deviation of the composite and benchmark are not presented.

 Returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
 Gross returns will be reduced by investment advisory fees and other expenses that may be incurred in the management of the account.
 For example, a 0.50% annual fee deducted quarterly (0.125%) from an account with a ten year annualized growth rate of 5% will produce a net result of 4.4%.
 Actual performance results will vary from this example.
-Net returns are calculated using the highest management fee charged within the Composite.
+Net returns were calculated using the highest management fee charged within the Composite through December 31, 2017.
+From January 2018 to present, APA uses actual fees to calculate net of fee performance.
+The Composite includes wrap/bundled fee accounts.
+In addition to brokerage commissions, this asset-based fee may include custodial, administrative and other expenses associated with the wrap sponsor’s management of the accounts.
+APA does not receive any portion of the wrap fees paid by the client, except for management fees as stated in our contract with the corresponding wrap program sponsor.
 The Firm’s policies for valuing portfolios, calculating performance, and preparing compliant presentations are available upon request.

-The fee schedule for APA’s investment advisory services for separately managed accounts in the APA Taxable Municipal Composite is 0.50% on the first $10 million in net assets under management and 0.40% on amounts above $10 million in net assets under management.
+The fee schedule for APA’s investment advisory services for separately managed accounts in the APA High Quality Intermediate Tax-Exempt Composite is 0.50% on the first $10 million in net assets under management and 0.40% on amounts above $10 million in net assets under management.
 Actual investment advisory fees incurred by clients may vary.
 A complete description of APA’s fee schedule can be found in Part 2 of its FORM-ADV which is available at www.assetpreservationadvisors.com or by calling (404) 261-1333.
-APA-16-366